venu0245/Scripting/loops.md

 calc

  ```
-* add users by using for-loop
+* adding users by using for-loop

  ```
  for p in user1, user2,user3
  do